adjknowles/WDI-Project-1/README.md

 - I would have created 3 levels of game play of differing degrees of difficulty.
 - Create a high score feature that updates when the player scores higher than the previous turn.
 - Add sound.
+- Refacter the code - make it dryer.

+Initial ideas:

+- Originally I was going to do a picture quiz based on a theme.
+But I then realised that once you have played it once, you're probably going to remember the answers if you play it again.
+- So then came the idea of a mathamatical quiz, where the questions are completely random and two of the answers are also random.
+This means that you can play as many times as you like.

+Challenges:

+- I found creating the timer function very challenging.
+Even more so was getting the timer to stop if the player answered all 16 questions correctly.
+- Generating random answers that were close to the correct answer was also a challenge.
+It took quite a bit of playing around with the formulas to get it to what it is now.
+It's still not perfect of course!